JanPerret/Sampling_aggregated_populations/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6954499.svg)](https://doi.org/10.5281/zenodo.6954499)

 # Sampling_aggregated_populations
-Data and code for a paper on the relative precision of sampling methods for aggregated populations
+Data and code for the following paper:

-This repository contains all the code to run the sampling survey simulations of spatially aggregated populations used in a paper that is actually under review.
+Perret, J., Charpentier, A., Pradel, R., Papuga, G., & Besnard, A. (2022).
+Spatially balanced sampling methods are always more precise than random ones for estimating the size of aggregated populations.
+Methods in Ecology and Evolution, 13(12), 2743–2756. \hyperlink{https://doi.org/10.1111/2041-210X.14015}{https://doi.org/10.1111/2041-210X.14015}

 Please contact me if something goes wrong with the code, or for any question.

 Mail: [jan.perret@cefe.cnrs.fr](mailto:jan.perret@cefe.cnrs.fr) or [jan.perret@gmail.com](mailto:jan.perret@gmail.com)